 Students in a SARA member state must first follow the TCU Grievance Procedure above.

 If the issue is not resolved satisfactorily, a distance learning student from any SARA member state may appeal to the SARA portal agency in Texas within two years of the incident.
-Complaint appeals should be addressed to the Texas Higher Education Coordinating Board by following one of the three complaint submission routes provided on their website.
-Questions about their complaint process should be addressed to email@example.com.
+Complaint appeals should be addressed to the Texas Higher Education Coordinating Board.
+A description of the process for complaints is available; questions about their complaint process should be addressed to email@example.com.

 While the Texas Higher Education Coordinating Board will be the primary authority responsible for complaints, the SARA portal agency in the state where the student is located may assist as needed.
 Accordingly, students may wish to consult the list of SARA state portal agencies.